 Pivoting away from attempts to promote our research profile, however, doesn’t mean wallowing in academic irrelevance, and it doesn’t mean giving up on communicating economic ideas.
 It just means a recognition that our biggest value to the media is almost certainly a result of our teaching knowledge rather than our research findings.
 This is because the pool of media interest in which we’re able to play in is much wider when we act as teachers rather than researchers.

-you need to be able to explain it to an Intro class and it needs to be an issue that you would indeed explain to an Intro class
+But you need to be able to explain it to an Intro class and it needs to be an issue that you would indeed explain to an Intro class.

 So rather than send our new PR agency a list of my research topics, I’ve sent the following:

-- Price gouging – if a firm raises prices during a natural disaster I’m happy to defend their choice to do so and explain why it actually benefits consumers
+- Price gouging – if a firm raises prices during a natural disaster I’m happy to defend their choice to do so and explain why it can actually benefits consumers.

-- Creative destruction – if a firm goes bankrupt I’m happy to explain why this is crucial to a competitive market
+- Creative destruction – if a firm goes bankrupt through entrepreneurial error I’m happy to explain why this is crucial to a competitive market.

-- Corporation tax – I’m happy to defend cuts to corporation tax on the grounds that they boost wages of that companies employees
+- Corporation tax – I’m happy to defend cuts to corporation tax on the grounds that they boost the wages of that companies employees.

 I also think it’s potentially legitimate to comment on hot topics such as: